 1. Introduction

-Spring Data JPA offers many features to use JPA in an application.
-Among those features, there’s the standardization of table and column names in both DDL and DML queries.
+Spring Data JPA offers many features for using JPA in an application.
+Among those features is the standardization of table and column names in both DDL and DML queries.

 In this short tutorial, we’re going to see how to configure this default naming convention.